avanwouwe/citadel-browser-agent/doc/configuration.md

 # Configuration
 Citadel comes with a [sensible default configuration](/config.js).
 You can override these configurations by creating a file `citadel-config.json` in the directory where the `citadel-browser-agent` file is placed.
 For example, you can specify the e-mail address of your own IT department so that warnings show your contact details.
-Or you can define what are your domains, which is used when determining if certain policies, such as password policy, should apply (external domains are excluded by default).
+Or you can define what are your domains, and what are your applications, which is used when determining if certain policies, such as password policy, should apply (for privacy reasons external domains and non-applications are excluded by default).

 Example: